Scenes of the bystander

-This invitation to distribute standby capacities and agencies across multiple assemblages and associations remains haunted, however, by the presence of a persistently human figure of ethical and political in/action: the bystander.
+This invitation to distribute standby capacities and agencies across multiple assemblages and associations remains haunted, however, by the presence of a stubbornly human figure of ethical and political in/action: the bystander.
 The figure of the bystander reminds us of how, in certain situations, the in/action of the individual can become the focus for an insistent and unavoidable judgement.
 The possible in/action of the bystander embodies, in turn, the potential failure of standby as a condition of readiness to act.
 It is a prompt to ask about how standby as a mode of organizing makes action-in-the-event possible and about the conditions that make such action less likely.
 And it is an encouragement to think about the friction between an expanded conception of standby and a rather more bounded and more human figure.

 The bystander stands by: this claim foregrounds the ethical and political ambiguity of the figure as the embodiment of inaction, passivity, or indifference.
 In standing by, the bystander stands ready, primed to respond.
 In standing by the bystander also, in some versions, stands with, aligning and orienting themselves with others.
 But in standing by, the bystander also appears to fail to act.
 The bystander fails to respond to the ethical or political demands of the event or situation or circumstance as it unfolds insofar as it foregrounds the suffering of another.
 The bystander is called to account by the performative refrain of an insistent and unavoidable demand: why, given how things were, did you not act?